watercolor for beginners doesn't have to be scary, it's easy

 See my recommended colors of an extended palette of 12 colors.

-• Watercolor is traditionally painted on 100% cotton rag paper.
+Watercolor is traditionally painted on 100% cotton paper.

 Can we paint watercolor on canvas?

-Yes, watercolor may be painted on canvas.
-But, only use canvas specifically labeled for watercolor.
+Yes, watercolor may be painted on canvas. specifically labeled for watercolor.

 Watercolor for beginners is much easier, if the painting is done on paper or a prepared panel.

-Watercolor painting requires soft brushes made out of either animal hair or a soft synthetic fiber.
+Watercolor painting requires soft brushes made from animal hair or a soft synthetic fiber.

 We can do all our watercolor painting with just two or three brushes.